 2. Ghost them back.

-Hey, if you want, you can return like for like and take the say nothing approach.
+What to say to someone who ghosted you?
+How about… nothing?
+If you want, you can return like for like and take the say nothing approach.
 If it was short lived and you feel like you haven’t gained or lost anything from the experience, then you don’t really need closure with this person and can move on without addressing the ghosting.

 It takes a lot of mental strength to be able to avoid someone you once felt close to.
 So beat ‘em at their own game!